Gameloft: Game development strategy

+In 2009, Gameloft released, among others, Asphalt 5, which achieved widespread success with over 20 million downloads, as well as its first games in its franchises Dungeon Hunter, N.O.V.A., Modern Combat; Dungeon Hunter and Modern Combat will be primarily developed by Gameloft Montreal, and N.O.V.A. by Gameloft Bucharest, with the first 3 of these series being 2009 releases.

 In a May 2011 keynote, de Rochefort stated that he wanted to avoid moving the company to the NASDAQ stock exchange, as the U.S. games market appeared to be nothing more than a large economic bubble, especially when seeing Zynga's then total stock value.

-Gameloft's games have often been accused of being clones of other properties; when asked about it at the November 2011 Consumer Electronics Show, chief executive officer (CEO) Michel Guillemot stated "The videogame industry has always played around a limited number of themes.
+Several Gameloft's games from early 2010s have often been accused of being clones of other properties; when asked about it at the November 2011 Consumer Electronics Show, chief executive officer (CEO) Michel Guillemot stated: "The videogame industry has always played around a limited number of themes.
 There is maybe one new idea a year."
 In response to many users commenting on Guillemot's remarks, Levi Buchanan of IGN defended Gameloft, stating that its games were usually well-polished, in contrary to the original concepts' games.

+During the first fiscal quarter of 2012, Gameloft recorded a 59% increase in sales of its games on smartphones and tablets compared to the same period in 2011, thanks in particular to the release of Asphalt 7: Heat, The Dark Knight Rises, Zombiewood, Modern Combat 4 : Zero Hour, and The Amazing Spider-Man (2014).

+In 2013, the company achieved three major successes.
+Despicable Me: Minion Rush, developed by Gameloft Barcelona, has been downloaded over 1 billion times since its release, making it one of the most successful mobile games of all time, as well as Asphalt 8: Airborne, also developed by Gameloft Barcelona, which became the highest-rated game ever created in Spain.
+At the same time, Gangstar Vegas, an open-world game developed by Gameloft Montreal, has accumulated more than 200 million downloads..
+Additionally, N.O.V.A.
+3, a major paid title with no microtransactions from Gameloft Bucharest, also achieved significant success and received very positive reviews from the press.